ram-on/imgurbash2/examples.md

 1. Go to `https://imgur.com/user/<your_username>/posts`
 2. Within the "all" section, [click on the album](https://imgur.com/LLzZqFc) where you want to upload the image.
-3. The album should be displayed and it should contain the album ID.
-E.g. https://imgur.com/a/albumid, thus the album ID is "albumid".
+3. The album should be displayed and it should contain the album ID (e.g. https://imgur.com/a/albumid, thus the album ID is "albumid").

 **NOTE 2**:  The `-l` or `--login` argument is required in order to authenticate and upload to your album.
 If this is the first time running the